• Recipes

 This is the part of making fresh pasta that gets messed up.
 I'll show you two ways to "work" the dough to the point of perfection.

 Kneading the pasta dough: This is the part of the process you need to see with your own eyes.
-This short 1 minutes tutorial - Kneading the dough to develop gluten is a must-watch. ⬇️
+This short 1-minute tutorial - Kneading the dough to develop gluten, is a must-watch. ⬇️

 A traditional pasta machine gets the job done nicely for cutting the two traditional cuts of pasta, fettuccine (the wide-cut pasta) & Linguine (closer to the size of spaghetti).